abhinayagarwal/abhinayagarwal.github.io/_posts/2024-04-06-Platform preferences API.markdown

 ---
 layout: post
-title:  Exploring Platform Preferences in JavaFX 22
+title:  Exploring Platform Preferences in JavaFX
 date:   2024-04-06 12:57:00 +0530
 categories: JavaFX
 ---

-JavaFX has received an update in version 22 that introduces several new features and enhancements.
+JavaFX 22 introduces several new features and enhancements.
 One of the notable additions is the Platform preferences API, which provides developers with a convenient way to access platform-specific preferences and adapt their applications accordingly.
 In this blog post, we'll explore the new APIs and demonstrate how to leverage them in your JavaFX applications.